Market research definition

-- Who are my consumers, and how should I segment and prioritise them?
+- Who are my consumers, and how should I segment and prioritize them?

 - What are they looking for within my category?

-- How much are they buying, and what are their purchase triggers, barriers, and habits?
+- How much are they buying, and what are their purchase triggers, barriers, and buying habits?

 - Will my marketing and communications efforts resonate?